awslabs/graphstorm/docs/source/gs-processing/usage/example.rst

   for the various components of GSProcessing.
 Can be used to profile the application and discover bottlenecks.
 * ``precomputed_transformations.json``: A JSON file that contains representations of supported transformations.
+To re-use these transformations on another dataset, place this file in the top level of another set of raw data, at the same level as the input GSProcessing/GConstruct configuration JSON file.
-This file can be copied to the input path of another set of raw files, and GSProcessing will use the transformation values listed here instead of creating new ones.
-Use this to re-apply the same transformations to new data.
+  GSProcessing will use the transformation values listed here instead of creating new ones, ensuring that models trained with the original data can still be used in the newly transformed data.
+Currently only categorical transformations can be re-applied.
 * ``updated_row_counts_metadata.json``:
   This file is meant to be used as the input configuration for the distributed partitioning pipeline. ``gs-repartition`` produces